 Late fourth-quarter goals from Christensen and Dutkanych weren't enough to bring the Miners within striking distance.

 "It all boils down to we didn't shoot the ball well," Langendorf said.
-"We had every opportunity to tie the game, even win the game."

 But, he added, Herriman played well with the lead, not allowing the Miners to gain any momentum.